pavel-demin/red-pitaya-notes/sdr-receiver-hpsdr.md

 To address this problem, this version contains a set of FIR filters for fractional sample rate conversion.

-The resulting I/Q data rate is configurable and four settings are available: 48, 96, 192, 384 kSPS.
+The resulting I/Q data rate is configurable and three settings are available: 48, 96, 192 kSPS.

 The tunable frequency range covers from 0 Hz to 61.44 MHz.